Surythegreat/RLBREAKOUT_ML/Readme.md

     Load the weights from a saved model file (e.g., models/breakout_dqn.h5).

-    Run the evaluation loop, which will render the game and record the agent's performance.
+    Run the test function in agent_DQN file, which will render the game and record the agent's performance.

-    A video of the agent playing will be generated and can be viewed directly in the notebook.
+    A video of the agent playing will be generated and can be viewed directly in the folder.

 Technologies Used